irmen/Pyrolite/README.txt

 problem.
 But the current version of Pyrolite is only able to talk to Pyro when using the pickle protocol.
 A future Pyrolite version may improve this.

 Note: your .NET or Java client code is perfectly safe.
-The (un)pickler implementation in Pyrolite doesn't randomly construct arbitrary objects and is safe to use for parsing data from the network.
+The unpickler implementation in Pyrolite doesn't randomly construct arbitrary objects and is safe to use for parsing data from the network.